geomagpy/MARTAS/README.md

 Provide the shortcut (mqtt) and username during the installation process.

+In the appendix you will find an example for a TLS encrypted self-certified setup.
+We strongly recommend to follow official mosquitto installation instructions when setting up a secure TLS broker.

 #### 2.3.3 Testing MQTT data transfer

 Issue the following subscription command: